microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 ## Summary

-This example has demonstrated how to implement PetiteFs on the PIC18F56Q71 family of microcontrollers.
+This example has demonstrated how to implement Petit FatFs on the PIC18F56Q71 family of microcontrollers.